 OEE KPI including biggest downtime losses

-OEE, or overall equipment effectiveness, is a measure of manufacturing productivity and is an especially great indicator of losses and downtime.
+OEE, or overall equipment effectiveness, and a downtime tracker are a measure of manufacturing productivity and is an especially great indicator of losses and downtime.
 At the handover, knowing the OEE score of the departing shift is crucial information.

 If the OEE varies drastically from the average, there must be a good reason.
 A low OEE is indicative of losses - it could be a machine breakdown, a lack of workers, or quality issues.
 An above-average OEE means the line is working great, or could be a sign that asset performance measurement needs to be calibrated.